vollkorntomate/photon-geocoding-rs/README.md

 Feel free to open a new issue!
 I am always happy to improve this package.

+As I am fairly new to Rust, please also don't hesitate to suggest improvements on code style and/or usability (especially regarding ownership, borrowing etc.)!

 ## Contribution

 Feel free to open pull requests and help to improve this package!